pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/09_Working_with_Prices/09_Calculate_with_Prices.md

   when extending the `Decimal` class with custom functionality.

 On the DB side, all E-Commerce Framework class definitions supporting price values were updated to store prices as [`DECIMAL`](https://dev.mysql.com/doc/refman/5.7/en/precision-math-decimal-characteristics.html) data type.
-This means, when fetching a price value from an ecommerce-object (e.g.) an order, it will be a string instead of a `float`.
+This means, when fetching a price value from an ecommerce-object (e.g. an order), it will be a string instead of a `float`.
 This string can directly be passed to the `Decimal` value object's `create()` method.

 A usage example: